 Address >>> Via della Vite 100 Piazza Di Spagna, 00187 Rome Italy

 Gelateria fata Morgana made a name of itself a few years ago for imaginative and innovative flavors and is now a well known and respected address for good quality gelato.

 If you are adventurous, this is the place to be although you can safely come here with fussy eating kids too as they do have classic flavors too and they are every bit as delicious as the creative one

 Gelateria Come il Latte is on the edges of Rome city center, close to famous Via Veneto but in a quiet and residential area.

 This gelateria is the one you see in the photo above and it is lovely, in my opinion, especially for cream flavours that are well made, creamy and not too sweet.

 Address>>> Via Silvio Spaventa, 24/26, 00187 Roma RM

 Best known gelato in Rome: Giolitti

-However, if you are in the area and you happen not to have to queue for too long (consider that you have to queue twice: to pay first and to order next) do drop in this is proper gelato and you can rest assured it will be made with good, genuine ingredients.
+However, if you are in the area and you happen not to have to queue for too long do drop in.
+This is proper gelato and you can rest assured it will be made with good, genuine ingredients.

 How to spot a good gelato in Rome